niuers/computer_systems/information_representation.md

   * None of these properties hold for unsigned or two's-complement multiplication.

 # Floating Point in Programming Languages
+* Floating-point programs are deterministic, but should not be expected to be spontaneously portable. (see [Floating Points Numbers: How to work with them correctly and efficiently](http://indico.ictp.it/event/a07176/session/13/contribution/10/material/0/0.pdf))
+* Misconception: I need 3 significant digits in the end, a double holds 15 decimal digits, therefore I shouldn’t worry about precision.
+  * You can destroy 14 significant digits in one subtraction
+  * It will happen to you if you do not expect it
+  * It is relatively easy to avoid if you expect it
+* Misconception: All floating-point operations involve a (somehow fuzzy) rounding error.
+  * Many are exact, we know who they are and we may even force them into our programs
+  * Since the IEEE-754 standard, rounding is well defined, and you can do maths about it.
+* Cancellation: if you subtract numbers which were very close (example: `1.2345e0 - 1.2344e0 = 1.0000e-4`)
+  * – you loose significant digits (and get meaningless zeroes)
+  * – although the operation is exact! (no rounding error).
+  * Problems may arise if such a subtraction is followed by multiplications or divisions.
+  * You may get meaningless digits in your result.
+* Some numbers are not exactly representable.
+So do not expect exact results.
+* Never assume that the result is accurate to the last decimal place.
+There are always small differences between the "true" answer and what can be calculated with the finite precision of any floating point processing unit.
+* Never compare two floating-point values to see if they are equal or notequal.
+There are almost always going to be small differences between numbers that "should" be equal.
+Instead, always check to see if the numbers are nearly equal.
+In other words, check to see if the difference between them is very small or insignificant.

 ## Floating Point in C
 * On machines that suport IEEE floating point: